alexmy21/SGS/README.md

 ## (Self-Generative Systems)

->This document provides a technical overview of the development process for the SGS project.
+> This document provides a technical overview of the development process for the SGS project.
 For a more in-depth understanding of the project's evolution, we recommend reviewing the Introduction.md file.

+> Attention: This is a work in progress, with new chapters and editing to come.

 Setting up development environment
 I have chosen Visual Studio Code as my preferred IDE for several reasons: